-But this sense of white privilege isn't a very interesting one.
-We could just as well talk about "rich privilege," "American privilege," or "healthy privilege."
+More importantly, this sense of white privilege isn't a very interesting one.
+We could just as well talk about "rich privilege," "American privilege," "healthy privilege," or "having all four limbs privilege."
 Moreover, this is not the sense of "white privilege" that people who talk on and on about white privilege need in order to shame white people, stir up white envy or hate for political purposes, or assuage their own "white guilt."

 What "white privilege" needs to mean is the unearned benefits one has in virtue of one's own whiteness.
 That is, it won't do simply to note the benefits--earned or unearned--of whites which have nothing to do with their being white.
+It needs to be because of the whiteness.
 The whiteness needs to enter into the explanation of why they have certain unearned benefits.

 Speaking of my own case, I'm unaware of unearned benefits that I have due to my whiteness, although I certainly can imagine that there have been times when I benefited.
 For instance, it's plausible that I was less observed for possible theft while in stores as a youth compared to blacks my age.
 Cases like this can perhaps be multiplied.
-At the same time, when in a company in the Army where the chain of command was all black, I was subjected to explicit racism due to my whiteness (one of many, many examples of explicit racism to which I've been subjected).
+At the same time, when in a company in the Army where the chain of command was all black, I was subjected to racism due to my whiteness (one of many, many examples of explicit racism to which I've been subjected).
 I also lacked the unearned benefit of affirmative action going through school.
 So it's difficult to tell the extent to which my whiteness causally contributed to my stock of unearned advantages.
 Of course similar things could be said of blacks, but the devil is in the details.
+The truth is, most people just don't know the extent to which they've received gained and losses due to their race over the course of a lifetime.

 What about the fact--and it is a fact--that part of the cause of the black plight in the U.S. is due to past slavery by racist whites?
 And what about the fact that some whites today (particularly ones with Southern heritage) have benefited downstream from slavery?
 Isn't this white privilege?